nilshartmann/moderne-react-pattern/README.md

 I recorded a **video on TanStack Router**, that uses this demo example.
 You can find the [video on YouTube](https://youtu.be/KkrS_wfFq2I).

+**Frontend (HTMX)**

+There is an HTMX-version of the frontend in this repository: https://github.com/nilshartmann/jughh-spa-oder-htmx-backend

 ## Running the backend

 The backend that provides the API for the JS frontends and the HTMX endpoints is implemented with Spring Boot and Java.